achimoraites/Python-Image-Converter/README.md

 The app is using PIL , you simply put the convert.py in the folder you want to convert set the options and the app will convert all the selected files to jpeg .
 I wrote this app to convert multiple image files as fast as possible.
+## What files can be used
+The app supports many image formats , except .raw files! </br>
+Personally i convert a lot of .psd , .TIF and .dng files !!! </br>
+also you can use it to create thubnails fast , if you have tons of files!
 ### Before you can use it Install Image

 </br> pip install Image